GrosvenorTechnology/OemAccessApi/documentation/GettingStarted/GettingStartedSimulator.md

 }
 ```

-> The command used in this example changes the `Operational Mode` of the door, more deatils on this concept can be found [here](../ApplicationConfiguration/ModeOverview.md)
+> The command used in this example changes the `Operational Mode` of the door, more details on this concept can be found [here](../ApplicationConfiguration/ModeOverview.md)

 > All entity types have a list of available commands listed on their definition pages, e.g. for Outputs they can be found [here](../Entities/HardwareOutput.md#commands)

-Now there's a couple of tricky bits to sending a command to the controller via Postman; the `MessageId` and `CorrelationId` should be unique guids, and the commands have a Time To Live (TTL) which requires the `TimeStamp` property to be set correctly.
-Luckly these are quite easy to deal with in Postman.
+Now there's a couple of tricky bits to sending a command to the controller via Postman; the `MessageId` and `CorrelationId` should be unique GUIDs, and the commands have a Time To Live (TTL) which requires the `TimeStamp` property to be set correctly.
+Luckily these are quite easy to deal with in Postman.
 The body we actually use in Postman is:

 ```json
 {